PyFilesystem3/pyfilesystem3/docs/source/info.rst

 ================ =================== ==========================================

 This namespace is optional, as not all filesystems have a concept of ownership or permissions.
-It is supported by :class:`~fs.osfs.OSFS`.
+It is supported by :class:`~fs3.osfs.OSFS`.
 Some values may be ``None`` if they aren't supported by the filesystem.

 Stat Namespace